Plaques

 Given by the Sikes Family 2014

-David L. Sikes, a Brentwood neighbor for 45 years, was a founding member and president of the Brentwood Neighborhood Association and worked to improve the basketball court and sidewalk at Brentwood Park, among other contributions to the neighborhood and beyond.
+David L. Sikes, a Brentwood neighbor for 45 years, was a founding member and president of the Brentwood Neighborhood Association and worked to build the basketball court and sidewalk at Brentwood Park, among other contributions to the neighborhood and beyond.
 David, 80, passed away October 1, 2013.
 His family donated funds for a memorial bench, which was installed September 2014 in the northeast corner of Brentwood Park.

 Sidney & Billie Jean Shelton